 Tip #1: Make Your Salesforce Instance User-Friendly

+If leadership doesn’t communicate and embrace the value of Salesforce, then there’s a high probability that your users will not believe in it either.
+Getting each user to adopt Salesforce involves showing how their organization derives value.
 Leadership can display this in key areas, such as using Salesforce to review key performance indicators (KPIs) and dashboards during organizational meetings and engaging with users via Chatter on opportunities.

 Tip #3: Make It Known User Feedback is Key

+When requirements, policies, or procedures get created in a vacuum, users can feel left out of the discussion.
+That’s why it’s important to listen to your users and take honest feedback into account.
 This can happen via periodic surveys, discussions, or forming a committee with a mixture of your user types (power users to naysayers) to gain direct insights to make improvements relative to the needs of your users.

 Tip #4: Make Sure Users Know the Strategic Value